Pelvic Floor Disorders

 A cystocele develops when the bladder drops down and protrudes into the front wall of the vagina.
 It results from weakening of the connective tissue and supporting structures around the bladder.
 When a urethrocele and cystocele occur together, they are called a cystourethrocele.

 In prolapse of the uterus, the uterus drops down into the vagina.
 It usually results from weakening of the connective tissue and ligaments supporting the uterus.
-The uterus may bulge
+The uterus may bulge in the following ways:

 In prolapse of the vagina, the upper part of the vagina drops down into the lower part, so that the vagina turns inside out.
 The upper part may drop part way through the vagina or all the way through, protruding outside the body and causing total vaginal prolapse.
 Usually, a cystocele or rectocele is also present.